digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

-* **Participant Topology Dispatcher** - The dispatcher monitors the topology state managed by the local topology manager and tries to push the local authorized topology state to any connected synchronizer.
-As an example, if a party is added locally, the dispatcher tries to propagate the corresponding topology transaction to any connected synchronizer.
+* **Participant Topology Dispatcher** - The dispatcher monitors the topology state managed by the local topology manager and tries to push the local authorized topology state to any connected sync domain.
+As an example, if a party is added locally, the dispatcher tries to propagate the corresponding topology transaction to any connected sync domain.

 * **Sequencer Connect Service** - Every sequencer exposes a public service, called sequencer connect service, for handshake and administrative purposes.
-Here, participants obtain the applicable synchronizer rules, the protocol version and the synchronizer ID.
+Here, participants obtain the applicable sync domain rules, the protocol version and the sync domain ID.

-* **Synchronizer Topology Manager Request Service** - Any topology transaction upload from the synchronizer service is processed through the request service.
+* **Sync Domain Topology Manager Request Service** - Any topology transaction upload from the sync domain service is processed through the request service.
 The request service is configured with a **request strategy**.
   The request strategy inspects the topology transaction and decides how to deal with a topology transaction.
-  Right now, three strategies have been implemented: auto-approve for un-permissioned synchronizers, queue for permissioned synchronizers (where transactions are just stored for later decision in the *Request Store*) and rejection for closed synchronizers.
+  Right now, three strategies have been implemented: auto-approve for un-permissioned sync domains, queue for permissioned sync domains (where transactions are just stored for later decision in the *Request Store*) and rejection for closed sync domains.

-* **Synchronizer Topology Manager** - Similar to the participant node topology manager, except with the added functionality required for a synchronizer, allowing it to set participant states.
-Changes to the synchronizer topology manager either come from the local administrator through the topology manager write service or through accepted topology transactions from the request service.
+* **Sync Domain Topology Manager** - Similar to the participant node topology manager, except with the added functionality required for a sync domain, allowing it to set participant states.
+Changes to the sync domain topology manager either come from the local administrator through the topology manager write service or through accepted topology transactions from the request service.
-  The sequencer listens to the synchronizer topology manager and sets up new member queues if a new participant is added to the system.
+  The sequencer listens to the sync domain topology manager and sets up new member queues if a new participant is added to the system.

-* **Synchronizer Topology Dispatcher** - The synchronizer topology dispatcher monitors the local authorized synchronizer topology state.
+* **Sync Domain Topology Dispatcher** - The sync domain topology dispatcher monitors the local authorized sync domain topology state.
 Upon a change, the dispatcher computes who needs to be informed of the given topology transaction (i.e. all active participant nodes).
 Or, if a new participant has been added, the dispatcher ensures that the first transactions a new participant will observe when connecting to the sequencer